Bridge yoga pose (Setu Bandha Sarvangasana) is one of the simple yoga positions which is simple and basic yoga poses but it is very useful for you.

-6. On exhalation, lift the pelvis higher, extend your legs until they become straight.
+6. On the exhalation, lift the pelvis higher, extend your legs until they become straight.
 Connect the feet, tightly pressing them to the floor.
 This is the final position.
-In this position, the body forms an arch or bridge, and rests on the crown and on the feet.
+In this position, the body forms an arch or bridge and rests on the crown and on the feet.

 7. Hold the end position for a few seconds, breathing normally.